ellepannitto/Catenae/README.md

 and `catenae-freqs-summed.gz` are those created by the `cooccurrences` command, while the integer to be used as `-t` parameter is to be found in the `totals-freqs.txt` file also created during the previous step.
-This step will produce two files:
+This step will produce three files:
 * `catenae-ppmi.gz` containing a weighted version of raw cooccurrences
+* `catenae-dsm.idx.gz` containing the vocabulary for the implicit vectors reduced to 300 dimensions
-* `catenae-dsm.gz` containing the implicit vectors reduced to 300 dimensions
+* `catenae-dsm.vec.gz` containing the implicit vectors reduced to 300 dimensions

 #### `similarity-matrix`

+The script computes a matrix containing **cosine similarities** between pairs of vectors in the distributional model built with the command `build-dsm`.

+As computing the full similarity matrix is potentially both highly space and time consuming, the command allows for multiple options:
+* it is possible to specify the subset of vectors we want to consider for computing similarity
+* both a `full` and a `chunked` version are available.
+The chunked version is slower but memory-efficient.

+      catenae similarity-matrix [-o OUTPUT_DIR]
+                                -s DSM_VEC
+                                -i DSM_IDX
+                                [--reduced-left-matrix]
+                                [--reduced-right-matrix]
+                                [--chunked]
+                                [--working-memory]

+Here is a working example:

+      catenae similarity-matrix -o data/output_simmatrix/
+                                -s data/output_dsm/catenae-dsm.vec.gz
+                                -i data/output_dsm/catenae-dsm.idx.gz
+                                --reduced-left-matrix data/catenae_subsets/left_catenae.txt
+                                --reduced-right-matrix data/catenae_subsets/right_catenae.txt
+                                --chunked
+                                --working-memory 2000

 #### `reduce-matrix`